jwyang/JULE.torch/README.md

    $ luarocks install knn-0-1.rockspec
    ```

    It may not work by runing the above command to install lua-knn.
 To make sure, please check the folder *torch/install/lib/lua/5.1* to see whether you can find libknn.so.
 Meanwhile, please check *torch/install/share/lua/5.1* to see whether you can find a folder knn with a file init.lua.
-If you cannot find them, you may need compile lua-rcoks manually. the steps are:
+If you cannot find them, you may need compile lua-knn manually. the steps are:
    ```bash
    $ mkdir build && cd build
    $ cmake -D CUDA_TOOLKIT_ROOT_DIR=/your/cuda-toolkit/dir ..